The Ghostley Witch

 "Well, my dear, here we are.
 Your future home!"

-been a nuisance during the entire trip, teasing her with Klink´s affections ever
+general been a nuisance during the entire trip, teasing her with Klink´s

-since they left this morning, but now that they entered the camp, a hitherto
+affections ever since they left this morning, but now that they entered the

-fifteenhundred prisoners in it who but rarely got to see a woman.
-Which meant
+POW-camp.
+With some fifteenhundred prisoners in it who but rarely got to see a

-as the car pulled up to the office, and the fawning Klink appeared on the
+managed.
+And as the car pulled up to the office, and the fawning Klink appeared

-steps, she felt she could concentrate on the task ahead.
-Conquering Klink was
+on the steps, she felt she could concentrate on the task ahead.
+Conquering

-what she was here for, and conquering Klink was what she was going to do.
-Even
+Klink was what she was here for, and conquering Klink was what she was going to

-if she had overlooked the energy needed to have those other fifteenhundred men
+do.
+Even if she had overlooked the energy needed to have those other

-see her as Frau Linkmeyer, she would manage.
-She could handle it.
+fifteenhundred men see her as Frau Linkmeyer, she would manage.
+She could

 The general got out of the car.